Are you aware of the shocking effects of under-sleeping and the subtle, yet long-lasting implications it can have on your life?

 A common form of compensation for poor sleep is making up for it at the weekend.
 However, this is not an effective way of dealing with sleep debt because you can’t physically counteract five, six or seven hours of sleep by adding it on in just two days.
 It’s best to get it right from the start and sleep at your optimal duration throughout the night.

 Being low on sleep also severely impacts your interpersonal relationships.
 This is because when you are under sleeping, you are more irritable and often in a bit of a haze which makes you easily reactive.
-When you’re tired, you aren’t always you, you’re just a worse version of you which other people see.
+When you’re tired, you’re just a worse version of you - which other people see.

 According to the Better Sleep Council, physical agility, energy and coordination are negatively impacted when you get poor sleep.
 Moreover, your cardiovascular endurance, reaction times and heart functions are also very much affected when you don’t get good sleep.
 Whether you like to lift weights or whether you're more of a runner – lack of sleep can really affect your fitness, your gains and your general health and well-being.